Now providing healthcare access to nearly 1.5 million kids, Hazel Health raises $33.5 million – TechCrunch

 After the onset of the COVID-19 epidemic in the U.S., the company’s Hazel at Home service continues to provide care to kids.

-“As soon as covid happened there was a lot of recognition by districts that we have to have a solution around student health and wellness,” said Golomb.
+“As soon as COVID happened there was a lot of recognition by districts that we have to have a solution around student health and wellness,” said Golomb.
 “Pre-COVID we went from 300,000 in our network of districts to now, when we just passed 1.5 million.
 [The] rate of engagement went down but our overall expansion has increased dramatically.”

 With those kinds of numbers it was no wonder that Owl Ventures and Bain Capital Ventures came in to back the company.
 Additional financing came from Uprising, the UCSF Foundation Investment Company and Centene Corp.